termux/termux-gui/Protocol.md

 Widgets:
 App widget support only a subset of Views.
 See [remote views](https://developer.android.com/reference/android/widget/RemoteViews#public-constructors).
+WARNING: This part will be re-worked due to limitations by Androids widget system.
 - bindWidget: Binds a widget to this connection, so you can perform actions on it.
 Returns 0 on success, another number on failure.
   - Parameters:
     - wid: The widget id.